LlmKira/fast-langdetect/README.md

 ## Usage 🖥️

-In scenarios where accuracy is important, you should not rely on the detection results of small models, use `low_memory=False` to download larger models!
+In scenarios **where accuracy is important**, you should not rely on the detection results of small models, use `low_memory=False` to download larger models!

 ### Prerequisites